 A second example of upwelling as a misleading indicator occurred during 2005, when mean total upwelling levels from May to September were "average."
 However, the zooplankton community did not transition to a cold–water community until August (Table BST-01).
 Therefore, in spite of early upwelling, conditions for salmon feeding, growth, and survival were unfavorable throughout spring and most of summer 2005.

 The end of the upwelling season marks the return of a winter community for zooplankton, the timing by which the fall transition is measured.

 These changes in community type occur because of coastal currents, which reverse in spring to flow from the north with the onset of upwelling.
 Another reversal occurs in the fall, when the northward–flowing Davidson Current appears on the shelf due to winter downwelling.

 Arrival of the "northern" species in spring signals that the ecosystem is primed to begin a productive upwelling season.
 Also listed is length of the upwelling season in days, as reckoned by the zooplankton.
-Note that over the years of 2007-2009 and again in 2011 and 2013, the transition date came very early, in March, whereas in 2015 and 2016 for the first time in our time series, the biological spring transition never occurred.
+Note that over the years of 2007-2009 and again in 2011 and 2013, the transition date came very early, in March, whereas in 2015 and 2016 for the first time in our time series since 1998, the biological spring transition never occurred.
 Although in 2017, the biological spring transition did happen again, it was very late, which indicated poor ocean conditions for outmigrating juvenile salmonids.
 However, in 2018, the biological spring transition was about average, indicating a return to more neutral conditions for outmigrating juvenile salmonids.